benemon/watchman/README.md

 * OPENSHIFT_WEBSOCKET_TIMEOUT - Time in millseconds before the websocket connection is dropped, and the program exits.
 Defaults to 600000ms (10 minutes).

 * OPENSHIFT_WEBSOCKET_TOKEN - When outside OpenShift, allows a Bearer token to be presented for the purposes of authentication against the OpenShift API.

+#### ToDo

+* Format the output nicely and dump it into something Grafana can parse
+* Add Rules to interpret the conditions of the deployment